MACALC devices stop updating after some amount of time

 The calculation jobs should just continually be receiving readings which then lets them update their values.

 A reset to the device (which restarts the data acq. job) clears the problem and makes them update again, but we shouldn't have to do that routinely.

-#1 Updated by Dennis Nicklaus 9 days ago
+#1 Updated by Dennis Nicklaus about 2 years ago

 I started a little experiment this afternoon.
 Starting a calculation similar to T:LGSUM on the erlang front-end clx29e using the erlang dpmclient interface with the result going in to N:M1LSGV.
 I want to see if it's readings stop or get canceled and restarted at all or with any correlation to the MACALC T:LGSUM.
 And there aren't a million devices in clx29e so I can see what is happening a little more clearly.